-*In compliance with the City of Jackson ordinance, masks will be required for the audience.
+*In compliance with the City of Jackson ordinance, masks are required.

 Leonard Bernstein Three Dance Episodes from On the Town